NikolasDaynard/markov_chain/syntax.md

 [w 2 2] // white tile at 2,2, (starting config at top of file) [steps 2] // limits steps to 2, (0, 1, 2, stop), (omit to have run until no matches left)
 $CustomColor = 3 3 3 // rgb
+$CustomRule = *!w|CustomColor // rules can also be defined this way

 (b=w) // black is randomly white
 {b=w} // all black is white (greedy)